 Learn More about Cornea Transplant

 If you have developed a corneal condition that is in the advanced stages, cornea transplant may help save your vision.
-For more information about the techniques we use and what the surgery entails, please schedule a consultation with our cornea specialists at one of our Rochester or Wexford, PA locations.
+For more information about the techniques we use and what the surgery entails, please schedule a consultation with our cornea specialists at our Rochester, PA location.